Our Boards of Trustees are responsible for the overall control and strategic direction of the Charity.

 His Honour Judge Jeff Blackett is also a member of Help for Heroes Income Operations Committee.

-Professor Hope Hailey is the Dean of the School of Management at the University of Bath and holds a Chair in Management Studies.
-She is currently a member of the Steering Group for the UK Government’s Task Force on Employee Engagement and was named among the “UK’s Top 10 Most Influential HR Thinkers” in 2012, 2013 and 2014.
-Her previous appointments include Associate Dean and Professor of HRM at Cass Business School, Professor of HRM at Cranfield School of Management, Professor of Strategy at Bath between 2004 & 2006, and also a Fellowship at the University of Cambridge.
+Professor Hope Hailey is University Vice-President and Dean of the School of Management at the University of Bath and holds a Chair in Management Studies.
+Externally facing in this role she is a member of the Government’s new Productivity Group in addition to being a member of the Steering Group for the UK Government’s Task Force on Employee Engagement.
+She has been named among the “UK’s Top 10 Most Influential HR Thinkers” from 2012 to 2016.
+Her previous appointments include Associate Dean and Professor of HRM at CASS Business School, Professor of HRM at Cranfield School of Management, Professor of Strategy at Bath between 2004 & 2006, and also a Fellowship at the University of Cambridge.

-Professor Hope Hailey has worked for over 20 years on issues to do with strategic change in organisations and has co-authored one of the bestselling text books on the topic, Exploring Strategic Change, for which the fourth edition is forthcoming.
+Professor Hope Hailey has worked for over 20 years on issues to do with strategic change in organisations and has co-authored one of the bestselling text books on the topic, Exploring Strategic Change, for which the fourth edition has recently been published.

 Veronica is married with five daughters.